dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

-(Put code at bottom - base off table of contents)
+(Put code at bottom - base off table of contents and say for all code (script) - go to the Github page for the project (give link to heart disease))

 Hi there!
 I'm Paul.
 I’m a physics major turned programmer.
 Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
 Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.